 - you cease your registration and return your registration card prior to 1 January of that annual registration period (the annual registration period is from 1 October to 30 September);

 - we charged you incorrectly; or

 - the deceased estate requests a refund – contact us.

 - Read our Refund policy (PDF, 85.92 KB) for more information.

 If you made your payment after 30 September, the annual fee includes a late processing fee.

 We may consider exempting the late processing fee if you have experienced extended ill health.

 We are unable to consider an exemption from the late processing fee if you:

-- change your address but fail to notify us
+- change your email address but fail to notify us

 - are experiencing financial hardship